The Commoner Class

 Old Timer

 You are a grizzled elder of your town or village who has seen an uncountable number of winters.
-Though your exact age escapes you, it is safe to say you are the oldest living person in your town.
+Though your exact age is a mystery, it is safe to say you are the oldest living person in your town.
 With your many years comes wisdom, but also a heavy dislike for anything that appears to be new.

 Village Elder